IDIES Seed Funding Initiative

 In an effort, to support and promote the growth of data-intensive, multidisciplinary, multi-investigator sponsored projects at JHU, IDIES invites faculty and researchers to submit proposals detailing their ideas for research.
 Proposals should adhere to the three main goals listed above.

 Eligible applicants are faculty and research scientists from multiple (at least two) departments at the Johns Hopkins University who can serve as Principal and Co-Investigators, and who have not previously been selected to receive an IDIES Seed Funding Program award for the same collaboration and/or project in the past.

 Postdoctoral fellows, and faculty/researchers from entities outside of JHU (including APL) can be named as Co-investigators as long as the minimum of two investigators from JHU faculty or researchers is already met.
 Non-JHU investigators are not eligible to be named as principal investigator.

 The total budget request for a faculty team may not exceed $25,000.
 Please see specific budget guidelines below.
 The project period is up to one year beginning April 1, 2021.

 Award recipients will be expected to:

-- Prepare a slide, oral and poster presentation along with other teams to be presented during the October 2020 IDIES Annual Symposium.
+- Prepare a talk and presentation on current project progress to be presented during the October 2021 IDIES Annual Symposium.